 This strategy has identified several Housing Market Areas (HMAs) across Limerick.
-The purpose of these HMAs is to provide additional sub-local authority analysis, to analyse housing need and housing markets, and to ensure the HNDA and Housing Strategy reflect existing market conditions.
+The purpose of these HMAs is to provide additional sub-local authority analysis, to analyse housing need and housing markets that cross authority boundaries, and to ensure the HNDA and Housing Strategy reflect existing market conditions.